Why won’t you heal????!!!

 Performance & Personal Opinion

 La Roche Posay Cicaplast Levres Barrier Repairing Balm has truly been a godsend for me.

-But you can’t fault the performance.
-I know the studies show panthenol has anti-inflammatory properties after a few weeks of regular use but I could already see some results within a few short days.
+I know the studies show panthenol has anti-inflammatory properties after a few weeks of regular use, but I could already see some results within a few short days.